megha102/face_mask_detection/README.md

 This project implements a face mask detection model using the YOLOv5 framework.
 The objective is to detect face mask usage across three categories: `with_mask`, `without_mask`, and `mask_weared_incorrect`.
 The dataset was sourced from Kaggle, preprocessed, augmented, and trained using YOLOv5 with hyperparameter modifications.

+The project was created with below structure but however due to size limitations - removed yolov5 folder.
+All the modifications were made from run command.
+But the customised train.py is still there in the scripts folder.

 ## Project Structure
 ```
 Final Project/